wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 <img width="665" height="301" align="right" alt="Screenshot 2025-08-28 at 2 20 52 PM" src="https://github.com/user-attachments/assets/a3699570-c97c-4ef8-90d8-01dfe2ca18e8" />

-In the same location as the digitizer program, create a new folder named *'Input'* where you will store the code's required input files.
+In the same location as the digitizer program, create a new folder named *Input* where you will store the code's required input files.
 There are three:
 1. The elevation data,
-2. monument/reference coordinate data,
+2. monument/reference coordinate data, and
-3. and reference coordinate metadata.
+3. reference coordinate metadata.

 Each is converted into a pandas DataFrame at the end of the *Initialization* section to enable program manipulation.

-Also, set the names of your output GIS files: *GPKG_NAME* and *LAYER_NAME1_PRE*.
+Then, set the names of your output GIS files: *GPKG_NAME* and *LAYER_NAME1_PRE*.

 Output folders are automatically created at the end of the *Initialization* section.